Olga Russakovsky

-Olga Russakovsky is an Assistant Professor of Computer Science at Princeton University.
+Olga Russakovsky is an associate professor of computer science at Princeton University.
 Her research investigates computer vision and machine learning.
 She was one of the leaders of the ImageNet Large Scale Visual Recognition challenge and has been recognised by MIT Technology Review as one of the world's top young innovators.

 Early life and education

 Russakovsky studied mathematics at Stanford University and remained there for her doctoral studies.
 When she finished her undergraduate degree she had dismissed computer science and felt disconnected from research and the only woman in her laboratory.
 Then Fei-Fei Li arrived at Stanford.
 Russakovsky eventually completed her PhD in computer vision in 2015, during which she worked with Fei-Fei Li on image classification.
 She developed an algorithm that could separate selected objects from the background, which made her acutely aware of human bias.
 She worked on mechanisms to reduce the burden of image classification on human annotators, by asking fewer, and more generalised, questions about the images being inspected.
 Together with Fei-Fei Li, Russakovsky developed ImageNet, a database of millions of images that is now widely used in computer vision.
 Russakovsky is Ukrainian-American.